scipion-chem/docs/docs/plugins/lephar/index.rst

 ==========================================

 - :ref:`lephar-LePro`: prepares the protein receptor for docking using LePro.
-- :ref:`lephar-create_database`: performs docking using LeDock on a receptor or regions of interest (ROIs)
+- :ref:`lephar-LeDock`: performs docking using LeDock on a receptor or regions of interest (ROIs)